Mayank-Prakash-Sharma18/math-english/content/english-intermediate/nouns/adjectives-with-nouns.md

 In case of uncountable nouns we generally use ‘a lot’ of instead of ‘much’. <br>
 There is ***a lot of*** milk left for all of us. (milk – uncountable noun)

-We can use ‘a lot’ of even in case of countable nouns. <br>
+We can use ‘a lot of' even in case of countable nouns. <br>
 There are ***a lot of*** bullets in his pocket. (bullets – countable noun)

 Similarly, ‘some’ can be used with both countable and uncountable nouns. <br>